banner svg (1)

 A Guide to Scope and Sequence for Your Preschool Curriculum

-Get an in-depth look at developing a scope and sequence for your preschool curriculum and why it’s vital for meeting the needs of all children in your classroom.
+Having an organized and detailed scope and sequence is essential for creating a developmentally appropriate curriculum.
+Get an in-depth look at developing your own scope and sequence and why it’s vital for meeting the needs of all children in your classroom.

 Supporting children’s development of behavior, knowledge, and cognitive, physical, and social-emotional skills—all simultaneously—is a massive undertaking that early childhood educators strive to achieve.
 Without proper planning of lessons, schedules, activities, and children’s unique developmental stages, this can turn into an overwhelming task.